ista-vamos/artifact-fm-qsfo/README.md

-# Artifact for *Quantified Monitoring of Signal First-Order Logic
+# Artifact for *Quantitative Monitoring of Signal First-Order Logic

-Software artifact for the paper *Quantified Monitoring of Signal First-Order Logic* accepted at FM 2026.
+Software artifact for the paper *Quantitative Monitoring of Signal First-Order Logic* accepted at FM 2026.

 ## Using artifact